-Once your pectin and fruit juices are mixed, add an equal amount of sugar (ie: 2 cups of pectin/fruit mixture to 2 cups of sugar).
+Once your pectin and fruit juices are mixed, add an equal amount of sugar (i.e.: 2 cups of pectin/fruit mixture to 2 cups of sugar).
 (Though there seem to be some discrepancies in the amount of sugar to pectin you should use.)

 Then continue on making your jelly as usual.
 Heat the mixture over med-high heat, stirring constantly; bring to a boil and let it boil for about a minute.
 Then allow it to simmer.

-Test the jelly by dipping a spoon into the hot mixture.
+Test the jelly by dipping a teaspoon into the hot mixture.
 Hold it sideways; if the jelly drips off, let it boil a little longer, if the jelly slides off in one glob, it’s thick enough.
-Bring the mixture to a hard boil over high heat, then remove from burner.
+Bring the mixture to a hard boil over high heat, then remove from the burner.